Real-VeerSandhu/Distributed-Inference-Engine/docs/router_vs_load_balancer.md

 # Router vs Load Balancer

-This document explains the differences between the Router and Load Balancer components in the Distributed Inference Engine.

-## Overview

 Both the Router and Load Balancer are responsible for request distribution, but they serve different purposes and operate at different levels of the system.

 ## Router